-The VPL-Jail-System (VPL execution server) serves an execution sandbox for the VPL Moodle plugin.
-This sandbox provides interactive execution, textual by xterm and graphical by VNC, and non-iterative execution for code evaluation purpose.
+The VPL-Jail-System serves an execution sandbox for the VPL Moodle plugin.
+This sandbox provides interactive execution, textual by xterm and graphical by VNC, and non-iterative execution for code evaluation purposes.

-The of VPL-Jail-System is an open software execution system and require a specific environment.
+The VPL-Jail-System is an open software execution system and requires a specific environment.

-The VPL-Jail-System 2.3 requires a Linux O.S. and has been tested on Debian, Ubuntu and CentOS.
+The VPL-Jail-System 2.4 requires a Linux O.S with YUM or APT as a package manager and systemd or system V as a service manager.
+The system has been tested on Debian, Ubuntu, and CentOS.

-The system has been developed to offers immediate and interactive execution of student's programs.
-This means that the system can attend multiple-executions simultaneously.
+The system has been developed to offers immediate and interactive execution of students' programs.
+It means that the system can attend multiple-executions simultaneously.

 The hardware required to accomplish this task depends on the number of simultaneous executions at a time, the requisites of the program, and the programming language used.
-For example, a PHP Web program may requires a huge amount of RAM, especially for the Web Browser execution, but a Python program may need ten times less of RAM.
+For example, a PHP Web program may require a considerable amount of RAM, especially for the Web Browser execution, but a Python program may need one hundred times less of RAM.

-Our experience is that a machine with only 2Gb of RAM and 2 cores can support a class with 50 students online using Java (Non-GUI).
-If you are conducting an exam the hardware required may be tripled.
+Our experience is that a machine with only 2Gb of RAM and two cores can support a class with 50 students online using Java (Non-GUI).
+If you are conducting an exam, the hardware required maybe tripled.
 Possibly the critical resource may be the RAM.
-If the system exhausts the RAM the O.S. will start swapping and the throughput will decrease drastically.
+If the system exhausts the RAM, the O.S. will start swapping, and the throughput will decrease drastically.
 Our tests indicate that the 32-bit O.S. uses less memory and CPU than the 64-bit version.
-Remember that you can add (or remove) VPL-Jail-systems to a VPL online.
+Remember that you can add (or remove) VPL-Jail-systems to a VPL installation online.

 Selecting the hardware

 The recommended option is using a dedicated machine.
-If you can not use a dedicated machine try using a Virtual Machine e.g. using VirtualBox.
-This will aisle and limit the resources used by the service.
-If you decide to use other services in the same machine that the use of resources by VPL-Jail-System may decrease the performance of the others service.
+If you can not use a dedicated computer try using a Virtual Machine, e.g. using VirtualBox.
+This approach will provide aisle and limit the resources used by the service.
+If you decide to use other services in the same machine that the use of resources by the VPL-Jail-System may decrease the performance of the other services.
 Although no security breach has been reported, notice that the nature of the service (execute external code) leads to an intrinsic threat.

 Preparing the system

 Install a Linux O.S. as clean as possible.
-If you have enough resources you can install a GUI interface.
-Stop any service that you don't need as a web server, ssh server, etc. If the O.S. has a firewall, you must configure it (or stop it) to give access to the only two ports needed by the VPL-Jail-System.
-If you use automatic updates you must restart the VPL-Jail-System to take into account the update.
+If you have enough resources, you can install a GUI interface.
+Stop any service that you don't need as the web server, ssh server, etc. If the O.S. has a firewall, you must configure it (or stop it) to give access to the only two ports needed by the VPL-Jail-System.
+If you use automatic updates, you must restart the VPL-Jail-System to take into account the update.
 You can use cron to automate this process.

 Running the installer